Allan Holdsworth: Guitars

 Holdsworth worked with many different guitar manufacturers as he developed his sound, which he felt he was never able to perfect throughout his career.
 From the late 1960s through to his time spent with Tony Williams in the mid-1970s, his main instrument was the Gibson SG.
 He then switched to playing custom Fender Stratocaster guitars that were modified with humbucker pickups.

 During his time with Soft Machine in the 1970s, Holdsworth approached various luthiers in England to make him a fretless guitar.
 It is thought that Holdsworth's incentive behind this approach was to achieve a greater level of legato.
 Holdsworth instead achieved this with use of the vibrato bar, by artificially adjusting the pitch while changing notes to achieve the desired fretless legato sound.
 This is also a technique by which Holdsworth was inspired by saxophonists, with large scoops in and out of phrases causing a jointed and smooth saxophone-like sound, without the need of a fretless guitar.
 With this revelation it is thought he abandoned the idea of the fretless guitar.

 In 1984, Holdsworth developed his first signature guitars with Ibanez, known as the AH-10 and AH-20.
+They are Strat-style bodies with single pickup.
 These instruments have a semi-hollow body made from basswood with a hollow cavity underneath the pickguard, and can be heard on Metal Fatigue and Atavachron.
-He also developed a signature guitar with Charvel called the "Charvel Holdsworth Original" which he played in the 1980s.
+He also developed a signature guitar with Charvel, also a single pickup guitar, called the "Charvel Holdsworth Original" which he played in the 1980s.
 His long association with Steinberger guitars began in 1987: these are made from graphite and carbon fibre, and distinctively have no headstock.
 With designer Ned Steinberger, he developed the GL2TA-AH signature model.
 He started playing customised headless guitars made by luthier Bill DeLap in the 1990s, which included an extended-range baritone model with a 38-inch scale length.
 However, he later said that he only owned one of the latter instruments (with a 34-inch scale).
 He also developed a line of signature guitars with Carvin Guitars, including the semi-hollow H2 in 1996, the completely hollow HF2 Fatboy in 1999, and the headless HH1 and HH2 models in 2013.

 On Atavachron, Holdsworth first recorded with the SynthAxe—a fretted, guitar-like MIDI controller with keys, string triggers, and an additional tube-like input device named 'Masters Touch' (designed by Nyle Steiner, inventor of the EWI) which dynamically alters volume and tone using breath velocity.Laukens, Dirk.
 "Allan Holdsworth's Guitar Gear". jazzguitar.be.
 Retrieved 30 March 2015.
 Sound-wise, he used patches that were mainly Oberheim synthesizers.
 He used the SynthAxe on all solo releases from Atavachron onwards, but later said he no longer wanted it as such an integral part of his playing—especially live—mainly because of it being so rare (fewer than 100 units still exist), and difficult to maintain and repair as a result.